Asymptotic base loci via Okounkov bodies: Divisorial Zariski decompositions via Okounkov bodies

 \begin{lemma} The set $div\oklim(D)$ is finite, and $\#(div\oklim(D))=0$ if and only if $D$ is movable. \end{lemma} \begin{proof} Note that for an admissible flag $Y_\bullet$ with $Y_1=E$ on $X$, we have

-Thus $\#(div\oklim(D))$ is the number of divisorial components of $\bm(D)$, so it is finite by \cite{nakayama}.
+Thus $\#(div\oklim(D))$ is the number of divisorial components of $\bm(D)$, so it is finite by \cite[Corollary III.1.11]{nakayama}.
 The second statement follows from Theorem \ref{thrm-movability}. \end{proof}

 We now explain how to obtain the divisorial Zariski decomposition of a pseudoeffective divisor $D$ using the limiting Okounkov bodies of $D$.
-If $D$ is not movable, then by Theorem \ref{thrm-movability} there exists an admissible flag $Y_\bullet$ with $Y_1=E_1$ such that $\oklim_{Y_\bullet}(D)$ does not intersect the hyperplane $H_1$ defined by $x_1=0$.
-Define a positive number
+If $D$ is not movable, then by Theorem \ref{thrm-movability} there exists an admissible flag $Y_\bullet$ with $Y_1=E_1$ such that $\oklim_{Y_\bullet}(D)_{x_1=0}=\emptyset$.
+For such an admissible flag $Y_\bullet$, define a positive number

 and consider the divisor $D-a_1E_1$.
 Note that $a_1=\ord_{E_1}(||D||)$.